pattonsgirl/Spring2021-CEG2350/Labs/Lab03/README.md

 - You can do this in whatever local terminal you have.

-2. Make your `alias` permanent for your user by editing the correct file for your terminal. **Write the alias in your lab notes** (1 pt)
+2. Make your `alias` permanent for your user by editing the correct file for your terminal. **Write the alias in your lab write up** (1 pt)

-- WSL2 / Linux Users: Edit `.bashrc` in the user's home directory.
+- WSL2 / Linux Users: Create / edit `.bashrc` in your user's home directory.
-- Mac Users: Edit `.bash_profile` in your user's home directory.
+- Mac Users: Create / edit `.bash_profile` in your user's home directory.
 - MobaXTerm + CygUtils Users: Create / edit `.bash_profile` to store your aliases

 ## Part 2: IO Redirection (2 pts)

 1. Go to your AWS environment.
-2. Go to the folder in which you cloned your Git repository for this course.
+2. Go to your `Lab 03` folder.
-3. Create a folder called `Lab03`
 4. Create a file called `input.txt` with the following contents:

 ```